-'You are what you eat?'
-Yeah, I’ve heard the silly aphorism many times.
-I'd usually respond with something akin to: “Amen, brother,” and flash a placating thumbs up, but in truth, I never did understand what it’s supposed to mean.
-I don’t feel like a 'Dim Sum,' but it does bring to mind a couple of pea-brains the wife encountered awhile back.
+Sure, I’ve heard that silly aphorism many times.
+I'd usually respond with something akin to, “Amen, brother,” and flash a placating thumbs up.
+But in truth, I never did understand what it’s supposed to mean.
+I don’t feel like I'm a Dim Sum or a chicken frickin' zee, but it does bring to mind a couple of pea-brains the wife encountered awhile back.

-“Why, what happened, now?”
+“Why, what happened now?”

 “Why me, is more like it.
 You won’t believe it, but just now another turnip-top came up to me."
-She giggled and went on to tell me how she was about to place a spoonful of ‘Hunan Chicken’ on her plate when a scraggly-bearded man in oil-stained dungarees leaned closer.
+She giggled and went on to tell me how she was about to place a spoonful of Hunan chicken on her plate when a scraggy-bearded man in oil-stained dungarees leaned closer.

 “Why?
-What’s wrong with it?”
+What’s wrong with it?” the wife hesitated.

 “Oh, I dunno,” I needled.
-“You know what they say, darling: ‘you are what you eat.’
-At least it makes you human— my little chickadee.”
+“You know what they say, darling: ‘You are what you eat.’
+At least it makes you human, my little chickadee.”
 But she didn't flutter those baby-blues, only narrowed them to a cavalier, “I gotcha” look.

 Well, what’d I tell ya?
 I never did like that sappy saying, anyway.